+- Solution #30 proposes procedures for on-demand creation of an MBS multicast sessions when UEs request to join an ongoing multicast session in an external IP network without the need of AF interactions.

-All these solutions have a substantial number of unresolved issues.
+Solutions #10 and #11 have a substantial number of unresolved issues.

 Editor´s note: The advantages of enabling an AF to request the core network to add users to an MBS session compared to the Rel-17 procedures where the AF invites UEs via service announcement and then the UEs request to join the session are FSS.

-The table below is to provide an overview of the solutions of KI#3.